ozcangul/aspnet-docs/aspnetcore/data/ef-mvc/crud.md

 If you want to avoid the read-first approach, but you also want the SQL UPDATE statement to update only the fields that the user actually changed, the code is more complex.
 You have to save the original values in some way (such as by using hidden fields) so that they are available when the HttpPost `Edit` method is called.
 Then you can create a Student entity using the original values, call the `Attach` method with that original version of the entity, update the entity's values to the new values, and then call `SaveChanges`.

 ### Test the Edit page

-The HTML and Razor code in *Views/Students/Edit.cshtml* is similar to what you saw in *Create.cshtml*.
-The only change required is to convert the `<span>` elements to use explicit closing tags.

 Run the application and select the **Students** tab, then click an **Edit** hyperlink.